DeanGaffney/breakout/README.md

 Breakout game remade with BabylonJS game engine and new improved features.

 # Features
+  - Framework
+    - The BabylonJS framework was used rather than the playground
   - 3 Game Scenes
     - Splash Screen
     - Game Scene